yameenxsajid001/Sangi/README.md

 1. **fca-yameen**
 2. **yameen-fca** (Recommended)

-You can choose to use either of these options, but it's recommended to use **Yameenk99-fca** for the best performance and stability.
+You can choose to use either of these options, but it's recommended to use **Yameen-fca** for the best performance and stability.

 ## Usage